(Image by Intimia)

 The dead bug has us moving the opposite arm and leg out and in during the exhale.
 This load bearing action on the inner core muscles increases the intra-abdominal pressure in the abdomen.
 Being able to manage this pressure is the key to success.

 Common clues the inner core cannot manage this load include:

-There’s a bulge all along the centre of the abdominals, or in a specific region such as above or below the belly button
+- There’s a bulge all along the centre of the abdominals, or in a specific region as above or below the belly button